36wish/36wish.github.io/_posts/2017-10-30-dockless-bike-share-in-auckland-onzo-first-look-and-referral-code.md

 The bikes are from a Chinese company called Onzo.
 As usual, you register by downloading their app [[Android](Android)] [[iOS](https://itunes.apple.com/nz/app/onzo/id1291209476?mt=8)] and entering your credit card details.
 It charges a $10 deposit (refundable) and they give you $10 credit for signing up.
 If you enter my referral code **SAQIZJ** you get another $1 bonus.

+You scan the QR code on the bike using the app to unlock it, and once you've finished with it, just put it in a safe location and lock the bike.
+Easy.
+The price currently is $0.25/15 minutes.

 The bikes are pretty basic but functional.
 There's no gears though which does make it harder pedalling it up Auckland's hills.
 Otherwise it's a pretty good ride.

 ![]({{site.baseurl}}/images/IMG_20171030_111938.jpg)